painting a room

 Now comes the fun part – Painting!

-18. Use a Special Drill Attachment to Mix Paint
+18. Use a Special Drill Attachment for Mixing

-Drill a hole in your paint can lid and mix the paint with a drill attachment.
+Drill a hole in your paint tin lid and mix the paint with a drill attachment.
 Watch how Joe does it in this video.

 19. Improve Your Painting Technique

-20. Use a Coat Hanger as a Paint Drip Stopper
+20. Use a Coat Hanger as a Drip Stopper

 using a coat hanger as a drip stopper

-To avoid your brush dripping everywhere, adding a homemade drip stopper to your can of paint is a good idea.
-Here’s how you make one using a wire coat hanger.
+Adding a homemade drip stopper to your paint tin is a great way to avoid your paintbrush dripping everywhere.
+Here’s how to make one using a wire coat hanger:

-2. Bend the wire so it wraps around your paint tin, as shown in the image above.
-This technique will keep the wire in place when you use it to remove excess paint.
+2. Bend the wire to wrap around your paint tin, as shown in the image above.
+This technique keeps the wire in place while you use it to remove excess paint.

-3. Once you have completed your painting project, remove the drip stopper from your paint can and clean it.
+3. Once you’ve completed your painting project, remove the drip stopper from your paint tin and clean it.

 21. Use a Paint Bucket